-Kendal’s first castle (a wooden structure) was erected at Castle Howe.
+Kendal’s first castle (a wooden structure) stood at Castle Howe near Beast Banks.

 It was later replaced by this stone-built Kendal Castle on the eastern side of the River Kent where the ruin still stands today.